e-n-f/if-then-else/if-then-else.md

 We are looking at a document that was originally written in German and was hastily translated into English.
 A carefully-chosen German word was probably translated as an archaic English word and then never revisited.
+Unfortunately we do not have the original German text to consult.

 * http://www.softwarepreservation.org/projects/ALGOL/report/ACM_ALGOL_Proposal_1958.pdf